On a client’s profile, you can access the Medications tab to prescribe new medications and manage existing ones.

 - Choose the Matching Allergen / Group

-- Type in the Reaction(s) and click Add Reaction
+- Enter the Reaction(s) and click Add Reaction

 - Type in the Severity and click Add Severity